|

 The first way works for a list or a string; the second way only works for a list, because slice assignment isn't allowed for strings Other than that I think the only difference is speed: it looks like it's a little faster the first way Try it yourself with timeit timeit () or preferably timeit repeat ()

-- How do I list all files of a directory? - Stack Overflow
+- How do I make a flat list out of a list of lists? - Stack Overflow

 |